PascalPflaum/uberObjects/README.md

 **callback** Function to test for each element.
 * **element** The current element being processed in the object.
 * **key** The key of the current element being processed in the object.
-* **object** The object Object.find was called upon.
+* **object** The object uber.find was called upon.

 **thisArg** Value to use as this when executing callback.

 ### Description

-The Object.every() method executes the provided callback function once for each element present in the object until it finds one where callback returns a falsy value (a value that becomes false when converted to a Boolean).
+The uber.every() method executes the provided callback function once for each element present in the object until it finds one where callback returns a falsy value (a value that becomes false when converted to a Boolean).
 If such an element is found, the every method immediately returns false.
-Otherwise, if callback returned a true value for all elements, Object.every will return true. callback is not invoked for keyes which have been deleted.
+Otherwise, if callback returned a true value for all elements, uber.every() will return true. callback is not invoked for keyes which have been deleted.

 If a thisArg parameter is provided to every, it will be passed to callback when invoked, for use as its this value.
 Otherwise, the value undefined will be passed for use as its this value.
 The this value ultimately observable by callback is determined according to the usual rules for determining the this seen by a function.

-Object.every() does not mutate the object on which it is called.
+uber.every() does not mutate the object on which it is called.

 If existing elements of the object are changed, their value as passed to callback will be the value at the time every visits them; elements that are deleted are not visited.

-Object.every() acts like the "for all" quantifier in mathematics.
+uber.every() acts like the "for all" quantifier in mathematics.
 In particular, for an empty array, it returns true.
 (It is vacuously true that all elements of the empty set satisfy any given condition.)

 <a name="extend"/>
-## Object.extend()
+## uber.extend()

 *Inspired by [jQuery.extend()]*